Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

 0. Use autoreload while developing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To speed up your development workflow, you can run your lightning app with Panel **autoreload** by setting the environment variable ``PANEL_AUTORELOAD`` to ``yes``.
+To speed up your development workflow, you can run your Lightning App with Panel **autoreload** by setting the environment variable ``PANEL_AUTORELOAD`` to ``yes``.

-Try running the below
+Try running the following:

 .. code-block::